FugLong/TeensyMIDItoHID/README.md

 **Modifier Format:**
 - `SHIFT+KEY` or `KEY+SHIFT` - Both formats work
 - Example: `SHIFT+A` or `A+SHIFT` both map to Shift+A

+#### Multiple Mapping Files

+You can place multiple mapping files on your SD card, and each file becomes a separate profile.
+This allows you to switch between different key mappings on the fly.
+This is useful for:
+- **PC vs macOS/PlayCover**: Some platforms (like PlayCover on macOS) don't support modifier key combinations (Shift/Ctrl), so you can create separate mapping files
+- **Different game modes**: Switch between different control schemes
+- **Different keyboard layouts**: Support multiple keyboard layouts

+**File-Based Profiles:**
+- Each `.txt` file containing "MAPPINGS" in its name becomes one profile
+- Profile name is derived from the filename (without `.txt` extension)
+- Example: `WWM36_DEFAULT_MAPPINGS.txt` becomes profile "WWM36_DEFAULT_MAPPINGS"
+- Example: `WWM36_TOUCHSCREEN_MAPPINGS.txt` becomes profile "WWM36_TOUCHSCREEN_MAPPINGS"

+**Switching Between Mapping Files:**
+- Press the profile switch note (default: **C1 = note 24**, configurable in `CONFIG.TXT`) to cycle through all mapping files
+- The first mapping file found is loaded by default
+- All currently pressed keys are released when switching between files
+- Up to 8 mapping files are supported

+**Example:**
+Place both files on your SD card:
+- `WWM36_DEFAULT_MAPPINGS.txt` - For PC with modifiers
+- `WWM36_TOUCHSCREEN_MAPPINGS.txt` - For PlayCover macOS without modifiers

+Press the profile switch note (default: C1 = note 24) to switch between them!

 #### MIDI Note Reference